biomics/icef/README.md

 ICEF - The Interaction Computing Execution Framework
 ====================================================

-This framework extends the original CoreASM modelling and execution framework to enable the specification and execution of distributed and concurrent ASMs.
+This framework extends the original [CoreASM](https://github.com/CoreASM) modelling and execution framework to enable the specification and execution of distributed and concurrent ASMs.

-More to come soon ...
+The ICEF was developed in the STREP project BIOMICS which was financed by the European Comission in FP7 from October 1st, 2012 until March 31st, 2016.

+ICEF enables asynchronous execution of ASMs.
+It uses and enhances the CoreASM execution engine to support communicating and interacting ASMs: CoreASIMs.
+Further, ICEF replaces ASM with BSL which offers additional language primitives specifically designed to define the beahviour of biochemical systems.

+This code introduces a restful API to control the BIOMICS wrapper (brapper) which can host several CoreASIM instances and enables networked CoreASIM.
+It also introduces a manager which orchestrates several ASIMs to allow the execution of interaction computing simulations.

+The REST API for both frameworks are documented [here](http://docs.icef.apiary.io/).

 Downloading, Building and Setup
 -------------------------------